MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 See [Desktop flow action logs configuration (preview)](configure-desktop-flow-logs.md).

 ## Configure the generation of desktop flow action logs on the local machine for designer-based runs

-You can use the following registry entry to configure whether local Power Automate Desktop Designer runs should store their action logs on the local machine.
-This may be useful for debugging and troubleshooting scenarios, allowing you to examine the logs without checking each action's input and output individually.
+Use the following registry entry to configure whether local Power Automate Desktop Designer runs should store their action logs on the local machine.
+This option can be useful for debugging and troubleshooting scenarios, allowing you to examine the logs without checking each action's input and output individually.

 > [!NOTE]
 > This feature does not automatically clean up the logs generated during designer runs.
-Ensure that you have sufficient local disk space to store the logs or manually clean up older run data.
+Make sure you have sufficient local disk space to store the logs or manually clean up older run data.

 | Hive | Key | Name | Type |
 |---|---|---|---|